 We have also grown the number of recommendations for future-focused - or longtermist - philanthropists to five after updating our Safeguarding the Future Report.
 In addition to the Center for Health Security and the Center for Human-Compatible A.I., we now recommend the Nuclear Threat Initiative’s bio department, the Center for Security and Emerging Technology, and the forecasting research of Professor Philip Tetlock and his collaborators.
 The Coronavirus pandemic provided a harsh reminder of our civilization’s vulnerability to catastrophic global risks, and we continue to believe that philanthropists can have a big impact by supporting efforts to help governments and individuals be better prepared for future threats.

 We also released an updated report on animal welfare which expanded the number of high-impact recommendations in this space from one to five.
 On animal welfare issues, at least, 2020 saw encouraging progress.
 The proportion of farm animals housed in more humane systems continues to grow in the US and Europe, while alternative protein startups raised hundreds of millions of dollars from investors.
 Yet much work remains to be done in this space.
-Since animal welfare issues are so neglected, we believe that philanthropists can have a huge impact and spare thousands of animals from lives of suffering by supporting these organisations.
+Since animal welfare issues are so neglected, we believe that philanthropists can have a huge impact and spare thousands of animals from lives of suffering by supporting these organizations.

 Last year we also continued to enhance our research methodology to make better cost-effectiveness estimates and ensure our recommendations are as accurate as possible.
 Many of these improvements are documented in our new and improved Our Approach to Charity document.
 We also: